A three-node cluster with Apache Kafka

 -

-If you cannot fix the problem yourself, create a ticket and attach logs with errors.
+If you cannot fix the issue yourself, create a ticket and attach the logs with errors.